 SET Thailand Lures Retail Investors with High‑Yield Dividends and IPO Pipeline

-Dividend Yield as a Magnet
+Dividend benefit as a Magnet

 IPO Momentum

 The SET’s IPO pipeline remains robust, with several high‑profile listings scheduled for the second half of 2026.
-Recent offerings—such as a major renewable‑energy developer and a leading digital‑payment platform—have seen strong retail subscription, reflecting both investor appetite for new growth stories and confidence in the Thai economy.
+Recent offerings—such as a major renewable‑energy developer and a leading digital‑payment platform—have seen strong retail subscription, reflecting both custodian appetite for new growth stories and confidence in the Thai economy.

 Digital Access Driving Participation